 No, even though their acronyms are deceptively similar, cannabielsoin (CBE) and cannabifuran (CBF)⁷ aren’t at all related.
 CBF is believed to be a derivative of THC and have intoxicating properties, but we know even less about CBF at this point than we do about CBE.
 For instance, it’s not even clear whether CBF naturally occurs in cannabis or if it can only be synthesized.

 3. Does CBE come from CBD?

 Yes, CBE is a derivative of CBD.
-This cannabinoid appears when CBD is exposed to liver enzymes after ingestion.
+This cannabinoid is derived from CBD when it is exposed to liver enzymes after ingestion.
 Based on the limited research that has been conducted into CBE so far, this cannabinoid appears to essentially behave as a “watered-down” form of CBD that has already been partially processed by your body.

 4. Is there CBE in CBD products?

 No, CBD products do not contain CBE since this cannabinoid does not naturally occur in cannabis or hemp.
 Instead, CBE naturally occurs in the human body when CBD is exposed to digestive enzymes.
 As a result, you could say that CBD products are filled to the brim with “potential” CBE molecules, but they don’t contain any CBE at all until after you ingest them.

 5. Is there a CBM cannabinoid?

 Yes, there is a cannabinoid known as CBM or cannabimovone.
 Only just discovered in 2010, CBM is one of the newest and most mysterious cannabinoids, but initial research⁸ has been conducted to determine the usefulness of CBM for conditions as varied as eating disorders and diabetes.